damienlepage/vhector/readme.markdown

 You can get the binary and its dependencies from Clojars, see [http://clojars.org/vhector](http://clojars.org/vhector)

-To use Vhector with Leiningen, just add
+To use Vhector with Leiningen, just add [vhector "0.1.0-SNAPSHOT"] to your project.clj.
-    [vhector "0.1.0-SNAPSHOT"]
-to your project.clj and run
-    $lein deps

 Overview
 --------

 Vhector offers almost the full power of hector with a very simple API of 4 idiomatic functions:

 * connect!
 * insert!
 * select